marccoding2011/kovka-server/README.md

-# Render 🚀

-This is the repo for my render website, which currently includes:
+This is the repo for my website, which currently includes:
 - [x] Gepi API
 - [ ] Cookie favicon

+_As of 29/01/25_